GENERAL TERMS AND CONDITIONS OF

 (2) Numerous websites and servers use cookies.
 Many cookies contain a so-called cookie ID.
 A cookie ID is a unique identifier for the cookie.
 It consists of a string of characters through which websites and servers can be assigned to the specific Internet browser in which the cookie was stored.
 This enables the websites and servers visited to distinguish the individual browser of the person concerned from other Internet browsers that contain other cookies.
 A specific internet browser can be recognized and identified via the unique cookie ID.

-(4) We would like to point out that some of these cookies are transferred from our server to your computer system, most of which are so-called session-related cookies.
-Session-related cookies are characterized by the fact that they are automatically deleted from your hard drive at the end of the browser session.
-Other cookies remain on your computer system and enable us to recognize your computer system on your next visit (so-called permanent cookies).
+(4) Please note that some of these cookies are transferred from our server to your computer system, and these are usually so-called session cookies.
+Session cookies are characterized by the fact that they are automatically deleted from your hard drive after the end of your browser session.
+Other cookies remain on your computer system and allow us to recognize your computer system on your next visit (so-called persistent cookies).

 (5) You can object to the storage of cookies.
 A banner is available to you for this purpose, which you can object to/accept.